kevindean/YDLidarSLAM/README.md

 (6) the YDLidar shows results in RViz currently; but once again, I would need to show it utilized in python (picture of the lidar working in RViz has already been accomplished - a video is provided; i use VLC to view mp4(s), ubuntu -> sudo apt-get install vlc)

-Shown in VTK Render Window (display of calling Lidar from python - mp4 shows a video of this happening)
+Shown in VTK Render Window (display of calling Lidar from python)
 ![VTK Render Window](https://github.com/kevindean/YDLidarSLAM/blob/1.1/Screenshot%20from%202020-05-05%2021-37-45.png)

 (7) The next step will be to integrate the two into one single output.
 It has to be shown that they can work together properly before a simultaneous mapping and localization can be performed.
 The YDLidar G2 is a single laser triangulation formmula that visualizes 360 degrees.
 Since it is only a 2 Dimensional representation, in order for a SLAM reconstruction to be accomplished, the IMU is need to change the angle of the point cloud.
 Thus showing the point cloud transforming in real-time (just a single cloud, not a SLAM)